Do I Wanna Know?: Commercial performance

 The song had moderate success worldwide, charting in countries such as Australia, France, Belgium, Ireland and Israel.
 In January 2014, the song reached number one on the Billboard Alternative Songs chart, the group's first number one single in the United States and their first appearance on that chart since "I Bet You Look Good on the Dancefloor" peaked at number seven in 2006.
 On 28 March, the track became the 30th song to have occupied the Billboard Alternative Songs chart top spot for 10 weeks or more.
-As of the 25 October 2014 issue of Billboard, it logged 58 weeks on the Alternative Songs list, making it the second-longest running song on the chart.
+As of the 25 October 2014 issue of Billboard, it logged 58 weeks on the Alternative Songs list, making it the second-longest running song on the chart at the time.
 It also became the band's first single to appear on the Billboard Hot 100 chart, peaking at number 70 in March 2014.
 On 26 January 2014, the song reached number four on Triple J's Hottest 100 of 2013, and, on 14 March 2020, reached number three on Triple J's Hottest 100 of 2010s.

+In late 2023, for the 35th anniversary of Alternative Songs (which by then had been renamed to Alternative Airplay), Billboard ranked "Do I Wanna Know?" as the 18th-most successful song in the chart's history.

 Music video

 The music video for "Do I Wanna Know?", directed by David Wilson with animation agency Blinkink, was first released onto YouTube on 18 June 2013.
-As of June 2020, it has been viewed over 1 billion times, becoming one of only 12 rock videos to achieve this feat.
+As of June 2020, it has been viewed over one billion times, becoming one of only 12 rock videos to achieve this feat.
 The video begins with a black background and simple visuals of white sound waves (similar to the AM cover art) that vibrate in synchronisation, first with the percussion and lead guitar, then with the lead singer, Alex Turner.
 As the band enters with the chorus, coloured sound waves illustrate new voices.
 Simple sound waves then give way to fast-moving, representational line-drawing animations that morph between a variety of female, race car, race car engine, and road racing images.
 At one point, the undulating white line becomes the "trucker's Mudflap girl", seen in the single's cover art.
 The line drawings are interrupted several times with flashes of full-color animation, several that recall the surrealistic style of Robert Crumb.
 The increasingly complex video creates, by turns, a somewhat jarring and psychedelic experience, in a style not unlike the Gary Gutierrez animations that were featured in The Grateful Dead Movie (1977).
 The video ends with the familiar white line becoming two crossed checkered flags, which join together in a single line with the "AM" initials.